shibins/apex-plugin-chart-waterfall/README.md

 ## Plugin Settings

-The implemented Plugin Settings (you could at many more):
+The implemented Plugin Settings :

 ## How to use
 - Create a new Region based on the Plugin